 The Empowering Way to Handle Tantrums

 Switch your agenda.
-If “stop tantrum and make him feel better” was your compass until now, switch to “help him cope better and empower his feelings”.
+If “stop the tantrum and make the child feel better” was your compass until now, switch to “help him cope better and empower his feelings.”

 “You’re upset with mommy now, are you?
-You really wanted x and you can’t understand why it isn’t possible?
-You’re disappointed for not being able to follow your wishes and your decisions?
+You really wanted x, and you can’t understand why it isn’t possible?
+Are you disappointed in not being able to follow your wishes and your decisions?
 Oh sweetie, I know it hurts”.

 No More Tantrums: Empowering Children to Peace of Mind

-“No More Tantrums: Empowering Children to Peace of Mind” will be released in April.
-This is a parenting book like no other, that offers parents and parents to be the knowledge and the tools needed to empower their children to peace of mind, and empower their parenting.
+“No More Tantrums: Empowering Children to Peace of Mind” is a parenting book like no other where I offer parents and parents to be the knowledge and the tools needed to empower their children to peace of mind and empower their parenting experience.

-With years of family coaching and education experience – I know that my method for Nonviolent Communication parenting works, and spreading this knowledge is my life’s goal.
+With years of family coaching and education experience, I know that my Nonviolent Communication parenting method works, and spreading this knowledge is my life’s goal.